 Marketing funnel guide – how to build rad & effective sales pipeline

-Sales funnel is a marketing model illustrating theoretical path of a client from initial customer awareness to a sale.
-It is a simplified depiction of a tactical scheme representing a perfect step-by-step customer journey.
+Marketing funnel is a marketing model illustrating virtual path of a client from initial customer awareness to a sale.
+It is a simplified depiction of a tactical scheme representing a perfect customer journey step-by-step.

 - Sales pipeline